thaddeuspearson/teaching/binary_search_explanation.md

     while end >= start:
 ```

-As our search range becomes smaller and smaller, while looking for `val`, if at any point, the end-point becomes less than our start-point, we will not be able to find the mid-point anymore, and we should break out of our loop.
+As our search range becomes smaller and smaller while looking for `val`, if at any point, the end-point becomes less than our start-point, we will not be able to find the mid-point anymore, and we should break out of our loop.

 <br>

 ## Find and Test the current Mid-Point  ##

 We are going to combine the next two pseudocode elements together for brevity.
-Our program will find the mid-point, test to see if it is our given value, and if it is, return it.
+Our program will find the mid-point, test it to see if it equals our given value, and if it does, return it.

 ```python
 def bin_search(list, val):